Language selection

 A message from Canada’s Chief Public Health Officer

-The dashboard illustrates that we entered the pandemic from a place of strength.
 People in Canada generally live long lives.
 Over the past decade, the incidence of some chronic conditions, like certain cancers, diabetes, and heart disease, has been decreasing, mainly because of improvements in prevention, screening, and treatment.
 Nonetheless, because of Canada’s aging population, the health system will have to meet the needs of an increasing number of people living with these conditions.
 Some social factors that underlie good health in Canada have also been improving over the longer term.
-More people are achieving post-secondary education, and over the past decade overall poverty rates, including childhood poverty, have decreased.
+More people are achieving post-secondary education and compared to a decade ago, overall poverty rates, including childhood poverty, are lower.

 The pandemic highlighted the importance of health data for effective decision-making during a public health emergency.
 It also exposed long-standing gaps in the way we collect and share these data.
 The lack of socio-demographic information in the dashboard, such as Indigeneity, race, ethnicity, or diverse sex and gender data, reflects the ongoing challenge of collecting and combining local level data through a trusted, coordinated system.
 We must urgently address these gaps in a secure and ethical way, including honouring principles of data governance for First Nations, Inuit, and Métis Peoples.

-Canada is facing increasingly frequent and severe emergencies, including those related to extreme weather events.
-Our public health systems and communities must be better equipped to deal with the related health impacts in an agile and timely way.
-My hope is that this dashboard continues to be a stepping stone on our way to a modernized health data ecosystem that can help us prepare for, and respond to, the diverse needs of communities across Canada.
+As we face new and ongoing public health threats, this dashboard continues to be a stepping stone on our way to a modernized health data ecosystem that can help us prepare for, and respond to, the diverse needs of communities across Canada.

 Canada’s Chief Public Health Officer